NCAS-CMS/pyfive/doc/optimising.rst

     print("Results:", results)

-You can do the same thing to parallelise manipuations within the variables, by for example using, ``Dask``, but that is beyond the scope of this document.
+You can do the same thing to parallelise manipulations within the variables, by for example using, ``Dask``, but that is beyond the scope of this document.

 Using pyfive with S3